chrysn/aiocoap/doc/installation.rst

 The extras currently supported are:

-* ``linkheader``: Needed for generating and parsing files in RFC6690_ link format, eg. ``.well-known/core`` files.
-Running or interacting with a Resource Directory is impossible without this module, as are many other discovery steps that applications will want to do.

 * ``oscore``: Required for the :mod:`aiocoap.transports.oscore` transport.

 * ``tinydtls``: Required for using CoAP over DTLS.